cloud-native-toolkit/terraform-gitops-cp-db2wh-service/README.md

 ### DB2WH Pre-Req

-- Make sure the CP4D Instance is deployed successfully
+Ensure that a cluster administrator completed the required Pre-installation tasks for your environment.
+Specifically, verify that a cluster administrator completed the following tasks:

+- Cloud Pak for Data is installed.
+- The cluster is configured to pull the Db2 Warehouse software images.
   - Make sure the global pull secret is applied and worker nodes are replaced.
+- The db2u-operator catalog source exists.
+- The db2u-operator operator subscription exists.

+If these tasks are not complete, the Db2 Warehouse installation will fail.

 ## Db2 Warehouse on Cloud Pak for Data